-With this Ryobi wet tile saw, you're getting everything you need in order to start general tile-cutting and beveling right away.
-The saw comes with a 7" blade.
-You have got a sliding base (with tile saws, your workpiece moves, not the blade).
-You have a rip guide to position your tile at angles.
-About the only thing you'll need to supply is a garden hose, but you've got that already, right?
+With this Ryobi wet tile saw, you're getting everything you need to start general tile-cutting and beveling right away.
+The saw comes with a 7-inch blade and includes a sliding base (with tile saws, your workpiece moves, not the blade).
+It also has a rip guide that allows you to position the tile at different angles.
+As for the "wet" aspect of the saw, you supply that by simply hooking up a standard garden hose.

 Pumpless Flow System

-The base-level Ryobi 7" tile saw has what they term a Pumpless Flow System™.
+The base-level Ryobi 7-Inch tile saw has what they term a Pumpless Flow System™.
 Tile needs a constant flow of water to keep the workpiece cool and to minimize debris.
 Some tile saws recirculate water by means of an internal pump; others supply fresh water from the tap.
 This saw does the latter, but you have the option of adding a pump.

 It's debatable whether or not you want a pumpless tile saw.
 With pumpless saws, you get clean water but you need to be near a tap, or wherever you can hook up a garden hose.
 This pretty much ensures that you'll be cutting tile outside.
 But outside is a good place to cut tile anyway.

 Tile saws with pumps free you from the faucet, but sediment is a constant concern.
 If you choose to add the optional pump to the Ryobi saw, its Clean Wave Wall™ feature helps to prevent sediment from junking up the pump while the saw is in use.